1

 Explore

-The government engages in public discussions about defence issues on both public and private media platforms, some government officials participate on panel discussions and…
+The government engages regularly in public discussions about defence issues on both public and private media platforms, with government officials participating in panel discussions,…

 Explore